Your Pet, Our Passion.

 Opening blue door to cat sitting on wooden floor

-A cat flap can be a confusing addition to a home.
-If your cat is used to you opening the door for them when they meow or simply jumping in (or out) of the house through a window, the cat flap will be strange to them at first.
+A cat flap can be a confusing addition to a home for your feline friend.
+If your cat is used to you opening the door for them when they meow or simply jumping in (or out) of the house through a window, the cat flap will probably be strange to them at first as it is not obvious how to works and looks solid.
 It may take some time to get used to and they can even be hesitant to use it!

-The good news is that you can teach your cat to take full advantage of the cat flap.
-This article will explore how to train a cat to use a cat flap and overcome some of the usual problems you face during the initial stages.
+The good news is that with time and patience, you can teach your cat to take full advantage of the cat flap.
+This article will explore how to train a cat to use a cat flap and overcome some of the usual problems you might face during the initial stages.

 Familiarising your cat with the cat flap